UIUC-SINE/ipython-cells/README.md

 %cell_run cell1
 20

-# run also run all cells from beginning of file to cell2 (inclusive)
+# run all cells from beginning of file to cell2 (inclusive)
 %cell_run ^cell2
 10
 11